Norfolk Short Break

 Norwich - Wroxham

 Ruined city walls mark the boundary of one of the most complete medieval cities in Britain.
 Norwich was once the country’s second most important city, growing in both size and wealth throughout the Middle Ages.
-As we take a coach tour through the city, its story gains evidence as we see the sturdy Norman castle and magnificent cathedrals.
+As we take explore on a coach tour, its story unfolds as we see the sturdy Norman castle and magnificent cathedrals.
 You have further time to admire these landmarks independently; perhaps walk through the wonderful cobbled Cathedral Quarter and the Grade II heritage Plantation Garden.
 We’ll then continue to Wroxham and take a boat cruise on the Norfolk Broads.
 As we glide along the scenic waters of this well-known area of beauty, look out for quaint buildings along the shoreline, or some of the local water birds.

 The Sandringham Estate has been a beloved private home of British monarchs for four generations.
 We will take a look at some of its beautifully decorated rooms, regularly used by the Royal Family yet still very much as they were in Edwardian times.
 The estate’s museum includes photos, memorabilia, and a collection of vintage Royal cars, from children’s toy vehicles to the Estate’s own Merryweather Fire Engine.
 The gardens cover 60 acres with formal, Edwardian-style planting, giving way to hundreds of acres of woodland and heath to enjoy.